-The Master of Science in Counseling Psychology is designed for counseling practice at the independent practice level in Louisiana.
-Graduates will have received training in the delivery of mental health and/or school counseling services in a variety of settings, including such places as governmental and private social service agencies, prisons, schools, hospitals, and free-standing treatment centers, and group multi-disciplinary practices.
-The Master of Science in Counseling Psychology degree program is designed to include an appropriate balance of theory and practice.
+The Master of Science in Counseling Psychology is designed to lead to licensure as a Licensed Professional Counselor (LCP) in Louisiana.
+Graduates will have received training in the delivery of mental health and/or school counseling services in a variety of settings, including such places as governmental and private social service agencies, prisons, schools, hospitals, free-standing treatment centers, and group multi-disciplinary practices.
+The Master of Science in Counseling Psychology degree program (48 hours - two academic years typically) is designed to include an appropriate balance of theory and practice.
 The successful practitioner must be trained from within the "theorist-practitioner model," emphasizing solid grounding in theory as the basis for all activities involved in helping clients obtain mental health goals.
 The program culminates in a two-semester internship of 300 clock hours each in an approved setting.

 The Master of Science in Kinesiology and Wellness is a professional degree designed to enhance graduate students' academic and professional background in the areas of health and exercise science.
-The 36-credit program consists of three components: Core requirements (18 credits) provide a foundation of research methods and exercise sciences; Specialty courses (12 - 15 credits) allow selection of classes that focus on specific career goals; and Research (3 - 6 credits) through either a thesis or final project requires each student to integrate concepts into inquiry.
+The 36-credit program consists of three components: Core requirements

+(18 credits) provide a foundation of research methods and exercise sciences; Specialty courses (12 - 15 credits) allow selection of classes that focus on specific career goals; and Research (3 - 6 credits) through either a thesis or final project requires each student to integrate concepts into inquiry.
+The degree serves a variety of professions such as dieticians, nurses, physical and occupational therapists, clinicians in wellness and cardiac rehab, fitness instructor, exercise specialists, coaches, and teachers.

 The Specialist in School Psychology, a 72-semester-hour graduate program, has as its objective the training of professional school psychologists.
-It emphasizes field learning experiences including a year-long supervision in the school setting.
+It emphasizes field learning experiences including a year-long supervised internship in a school setting.
 Graduates of the program will qualify for certification as school psychologists and will develop proficiencies in placement, evaluation, diagnostics, remediation, and consultation skills to supplement the efforts of professional educators in meeting the needs of children in the public and private schools of the state and region.